 Related > Legal Advice For the Owner Operator – Q & A

 Protect your truck.
-Your rig is an expensive piece of equipment.
+It’s an expensive piece of equipment.
 Your livelihood depends on it.
 A little extra diligence in protecting your number one business asset, may save you many thousands of dollars.

 Watch the video version of the article.